 From Palmer Avenue in Falmouth, Route 28 is predominately two lanes to the intersection of Old Stage Road in Barnstable.
-Route 28 then transitions to four Lanes from Old Stage Road to Phinneys Lane in Barnstable and then predominately is two lanes from Phinneys Lane to the Orleans/Eastham Rotary.
+Route 28 then transitions to four Lanes from Old Stage Road to Phinney's Lane in Barnstable and then predominately is two lanes from Phinney's Lane to the Orleans/Eastham Rotary.
 Portions of this route are more developed than others.
-The most developed and subject to congestion area is Hyannis.
-Congestion in this area is experienced year-round.
+The most developed and subject to congestion are in Hyannis.
+Congestion in this area is experienced yearround.